Jacob Went Close to Isaac Who said:

 Today, as in centuries past, orthodox Jewish homes bestow a special family blessing on their children.
 Each child in the family was given a general blessing as well as a special blessing for the firstborn.
 It has been an important part of providing a sense of acceptance for generations of children.
 But recently, it has also provided an important source of protection to those children.

 All across our country, cults are holding out a counterfeit blessing to our children.
 Cult leaders have mastered the elements of the blessing.
 Providing a sense of family and offering (at least initially) the promise of personal attention, affection and affirmation is an important drawing card for many of these cults.
 Children who grow up without a sense of parental acceptance are especially susceptible to being drawn in.
 In fact, thousands are every year.
-However, like smell and aroma may draw them to the table, after eating they are left hungrier then before.
+However, the aroma, just like the smell of Esau, may draw them to the table, but after eating they are left hungrier than before.

 If you are a parent, learning about the family blessing can help you provide your child or children with a protective tool.
 The best defense against a child’s longing for imaginary acceptance is to provide genuine acceptance.
 This is not a spiritual formula and there are no guarantees, but you can greatly reduce the likelihood that he or she will seek acceptance in the arms of a cult member or with someone in an immoral relationship.
 Genuine acceptance radiates from the concept of the blessing.